 Vision and Hearing Team

 The Vision and Hearing Team is part of the Portsmouth Inclusion service.
-It comprises Specialist Teacher Advisers, Communicators, and a trained Qualified Habilitation Specialist for Visually Impaired pupils.
+It is comprised of Specialist Teacher Advisers, Communicators, and a trained Qualified Habilitation Specialist (VI) and a Higher Level Teaching Assistant (VI).
 We work with Children and Young People with Hearing Impairment, Visual Impairment or Multi-Sensory Impairment from 0 – 25 years of age, at home, in pre-school settings, schools and colleges.

 Where the team is based

 We are based at the Civic Offices and work with families in the city in postcodes PO1 to PO6.
 Hampshire or West Sussex Teacher advisers work in the other Portsmouth postcodes.
 Please see the Hampshire or the West Sussex local offer for more information on their services.

 What the organisation provides – types of interventions and support